Flag Hardy space theory on Heisenberg groups and applications: Introduction

-\mycolor{blue} In this paper, we characterise completely a flag Hardy space $\flagHardy(\Hn)$ on the Heisenberg group $\Hn$.
-It is a proper subspace of the classical one-parameter Hardy space of Folland and Stein \cite{FoSt} that was studied by Christ and Geller \cite{CG}.
-Our space is useful in several applications:\ See also the survey paper by Stein \cite{St3}.
-More recently, Nagel, Ricci and Stein \cite{NRS} studied a class of operators on nilpotent Lie groups $G$ given by convolution with flag kernels and applied this theory to study the $\Box_b$-complex on certain CR submanifolds of $\C^n$.
-Recently, Nagel, Ricci, Stein and Wainger \cite{NRSW1, NRSW2} developed the theory of singular integrals with flag kernels in the more general setting of homogeneous groups.
-They proved that singular integral operators on these groups with flag kernels are bounded on $L^p$ when $1 < p < \infty$, and form an algebra.
-See also the recent results of Street \cite{Stre}.
+The point of this paper is to completely characterise a flag Hardy space $\flagHardy(\Hn)$ on the Heisenberg group $\Hn$.
+Our space is a proper subspace of the one-parameter Hardy space of Folland and Stein \cite{FolSte} that was developed by Christ and Geller \cite{ChrGel}, and is a simple modification of the Hardy space proposed by Han, Lu and Sawyer \cite{HanLuSaw}, who initiated the study of this question and characterised their proposed space by square functions.
+Our work answers a question of Stein, who asked for a Hardy space theory in the flag setting.

+Our space is useful in several applications:\ See the survey paper by Stein \cite{Ste3}.
+More recently, Nagel, Ricci and Stein \cite{NagRicSte} studied a class of operators on nilpotent Lie groups $G$ given by convolution with flag kernels and applied this theory to study the $\Box_b$-complex on certain CR submanifolds of $\Cn$.
+Further, Nagel, Ricci, Stein and Wainger \cite{NagRicSteWai1, NagRicSteWai2} developed the theory of singular integrals with flag kernels in the more general setting of homogeneous groups.
+They proved that singular integral operators on these groups with flag kernels are bounded on $\Leb^p$ when $1 < p < \infty$, and form an algebra.
+See also the recent results of Street \cite{Stt}.

-Motivated by Stein's original question in 1999, the following questions arise naturally along this line \cite{MRS1, St3, NRS, NRSW1, NRSW2} of the study of multi-parameter flag structure arising from $\bar\partial_b$ Neumann problem in several complex variables and from multi-parameter structure on group theory. \textbf{Question 1.\enspace} Is there a flag Hardy space $\flagHardy(\Hn)$ on the Heisenberg group that may be characterised in terms of square functions, maximal functions, atomic decompositions, and Riesz transforms? \textbf{Question 2.\enspace} What is the relationship of the space $\flagHardy(\Hn)$ to the one-parameter Hardy space $\FSCGHardy(\Hn)$ introduced by Folland and Stein \cite{FoSt} and then studied by Christ and Geller \cite{CG}? \textbf{Question 3.\enspace} There are various singular integrals on the Heisenberg group that appear in connection with boundary value problems in complex analysis in several variables and that are known to be bounded on the spaces $L^p(\Hn)$ when $1 < p < \infty$.
-These include the Cauchy--Szeg\H{o} projection, which has a homogeneous kernel, and the operators introduced in \cite{PS}, which have nonhomogeneous kernels.
+Motivated by Stein's 1999 question, and by \cite{MulRicSte1, Ste3, NagRicSte, NagRicSteWai1, NagRicSteWai2}, the following questions arise. \textbf{Question 1.\enspace} Is there a flag Hardy space $\flagHardy(\Hn)$ on the Heisenberg group that may be characterised in terms of square functions, maximal functions, atomic decompositions, and Riesz transforms? \textbf{Question 2.\enspace} What is the relationship of the space $\flagHardy(\Hn)$ to the one-parameter Hardy space $\FSCGHardy(\Hn)$ introduced by Folland and Stein \cite{FolSte} and then studied by Christ and Geller \cite{ChrGel}? \textbf{Question 3.\enspace} Various singular integral operators on the Heisenberg group appear in connection with boundary value problems in complex analysis in several variables and are known to be bounded on the spaces $\Leb^p(\Hn)$ when $1 < p < \infty$.
+These include the Cauchy--Szegõ projection, which has a homogeneous kernel, and the operators introduced in \cite{PhoSte}, which have nonhomogeneous kernels.
+Are these operators also bounded from $\flagHardy(\Hn)$ to $\Leb^1(\Hn)$?